SwarnavaDhar/My-Tiny-Projects/README.md

 9. Analog Clock - Made a simple analog watch, a fun little JS project.

 10. Tranformation - This webpage showcases, how major transformation properties works in HTML and CSS

+11. Glassomorphism Effect - Nowadays, these type of glassomorphism effects are vey famous, so I made static page to try this out, its very simple and made using only HTML, CSS